blazium-engine/blazium-docs/tutorials/scripting/gdscript/static_typing.rst

 .. figure:: img/typed_gdscript_code_completion_dynamic.webp
     :alt: Completion options for dynamic typed code.

 This is due to dynamic code.
-Godot cannot know what value type you're passing to the function.
+Blazium cannot know what value type you're passing to the function.
 If you write the type explicitly however, you will get all methods, properties, constants, etc. from the value: